dianamartisca/MaT_DoubleM/README.md

 # 📈 TW Project - MaT (Maintenance Web Tool)

-TMaT DoubleM is a web application designed to digitize the scheduling, intervention and inventory management process for a service that repaires vehicles such as bicycles, scooters and cars.
+MaT_DoubleM is a web application designed to digitize the scheduling, intervention and inventory management process for a service that repaires vehicles such as bicycles, scooters and cars.
 The application offers an intuitive interface for customers, an administrative panel for managers and a dedicated space for mechanics.

 ## 👥 Team: